 The bad polarity condition is latched in the 10BTSCR register.
-The DP83848J's 10BASE-T transceiver module corrects for this error internally and will continue to decode received data correctly.
+The DP83848Q's 10BASE-T transceiver module corrects for this error internally and will continue to decode received data correctly.
 This eliminates the need to correct the wiring error immediately.

-4.3.8 Transmit and Receive Filtering
+10.3.8 Transmit and Receive Filtering

-External 10BASE-T filters are not required when using the DP83848J, as the required signal conditioning is integrated into the device.
+External 10BASE-T filters are not required when using the DP83848Q, as the required signal conditioning is integrated into the device.

 Only isolation transformers and impedance matching resistors are required for the 10BASE-T transmit and receive interface.
-The internal transmit filtering ensures that all the harmonics in the transmit signal are attenuated by at least 30 dB.
+The internal transmit filtering ensures that all the harmonics in the transmit signal are attenuated by at least 30 dB

-4.3.9 Transmitter
+10.3.9 Transmitter

-The encoder begins operation when the Transmit Enable input (TX_EN) goes high and converts NRZ data to preemphasized Manchester data for the transceiver.
+The encoder begins operation when the Transmit Enable input (TX_EN) goes high and converts NRZ data to pre-emphasized Manchester data for the transceiver.
 For the duration of TX_EN, the serialized Transmit Data (TXD) is encoded for the transmit-driver pair (PMD Output Pair).
 TXD must be valid on the rising edge of Transmit Clock (TX_CLK).
 Transmission ends when TX_EN deasserts.
-The last transition is always positive; it occurs at the center of the bit cell if the last bit is a one, or at the end of the bit cell if the last bit is a zero.
+The last transition is always positive; it occurs at the center of the bit cell if the last bit is a zero.

-4.3.10 Receiver
+10.3.10 Receiver